Kaiwhakaako Māori teach in te reo Māori at primary and secondary schools.

 - set and mark assignments and tests

-- assess students' work for internally assessed components of qualifications
+- assess students' work

 - record children's progress and write reports